inherentspice/trashboat-show/README.md

 -   [ ] configure darkmode stylings
 -   [ ] update footer theme color
 -   [ ] image modal card size should be uniform
+-   [ ] visual indicator for clicking into modal board on homepage